keycloak/keycloak-quickstarts/app-jee-html5/README.md

 services are located at `http://localhost:8080/service`.
 If the services are running elsewhere you need to edit `app.js` and replace the value of `serviceUrl`.

-If you are deploying the application as a WAR you need to have WildFly 10 running.
+If you are deploying the application as a WAR you need to have <span>WildFly 10</span> running.

 All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.1.1 or later.

-Configuration in Keycloak
+Configuration in <span>Keycloak</span>
 -----------------------

-Prior to running the quickstart you need to create a client in Keycloak and download the installation file.
+Prior to running the quickstart you need to create a client in <span>Keycloak</span> and download the installation file.

 The following steps show how to create the client required for this quickstart:

-* Open the Keycloak admin console
+* Open the <span>Keycloak</span> admin console
 * Select `Clients` from the menu
 * Click `Create`
 * Add the following values: